avopsoft/optim4j/README.md

-# optim4j
+# optim4j - A java library for optimization algorithms
-This repository contains a java library for AI optimization algorithms.
+This repository contains a java library for optimization algorithms.
+Current implementation contains algorithms based on neighborhood search like Large Neighborhod Search and Adaptive Large Neighborhod Search.